Addiction and Hepatitis: What’s the Connection and How Can I Get Help?

 Viral

 Treatment for viral hepatitis varies depending on the type.
 Most of the time, treating hepatitis b (HBV) is unnecessary, but this is not the case for some people.
 Older patients and those with other medical conditions are at an increased risk of requiring hospitalization.
 This includes people with HIV/AIDS.
 Medication may be necessary to treat chronic, long-term HBV.
-Conversely, 80 percent of people with hepatitis c (HCV) do not improve with medical treatment.
+The majority of people with hepatitis C (HCV) can achieve a sustained virologic response (effectively a cure) with modern antiviral therapies.
 These patients are considered to have chronic HCV, a condition that can become permanent.
 In these instances, treatment involves preventative measures that reduce the likelihood of developing life-threatening complications.
 It usually includes medications (to prevent cirrhosis and other issues) and does not focus on curing the disease.

 How Do I Get Help?